-We have implemented an approval matrix for purchasing activities, and put in place procedures on scraps processing to ensure proper disposal and accounting.
-We plan to strengthen our controls over the review of inventory data by performing independent checks of the cost and relevant information input into the SAP system to ensure the accuracy and integrity of data.
-Specifically, we are in the process of implementing the following remediation measures:
+We implemented an approval matrix for purchasing activities, and put in place procedures on scraps processing to ensure proper disposal and accounting.
+We also strengthened our controls over the review of inventory data by performing independent checks of the cost and relevant information input into the SAP system to ensure the accuracy and integrity of data.
+Specifically, we put in place the following procedures:

-- Independent checks to ensure accurate and complete input of purchase prices in the SAP system, based on approved purchase orders and contracts; - Purchase orders, material issuance, man hour costs and production overheads costs entered in the SAP system are independently checked against source documents; - Information on the Goods Received Notes is reconciled to the records in the SAP system to ensure accurate and complete recording of goods purchased; - Inventory master data maintained in the SAP system is independently checked against source documents; - All purchase returns are reviewed and approved by authorized personnel; and - Variances between standard costs and actual costs are analyzed and reported to proper management on a timely basis.
+- Independent checks to ensure accurate and complete input of purchase prices in the SAP system, based on approved purchase orders and contracts; - Purchase orders, material issuance, man hour costs and production overheads costs entered in the SAP system are independently checked against source documents: - Information on the Goods Received Notes is reconciled to the records in the SAP system to ensure accurate and complete recording of goods purchased; - Inventory master data maintained in the SAP system is independently checked against source documents; - All purchase returns are reviewed and approved by authorized personnel.